-There are a number of interesting temples in or around Takamatsu and some decent restaurants and bars and lively shopping and entertainment areas in its famous covered arcades.
+Takamatsu has a number of interesting temples in or around it, and some decent restaurants and bars and lively shopping and entertainment areas in its famous covered arcades.

 Takamatsu's strategic position even in feudal times ensured the city's wealth and prompted the building of Takamatsu (Tamamo) Castle (Tel: 087 851 1521) by local warlord Chikamasu Ikoma in 1588.